(Full time) 2019 start

 Entry requirements

 Two of your A-levels must be in traditional academic subjects.
-Please see our accepted A-level subjects document to check your subjects.
+Please see our accepted subjects document to check your subjects.

 If your choice of A-level subjects has been constrained by factors outside your control (such as if your school or college did not offer certain subjects), please contact the Undergraduate Admissions Office to discuss your application.